| ECMI Glossary of Water Related TermsA B C D

 difference between the static water level and the pumping water level in a well

 pumped at a constant flow rate.
+Drainage is the process of transporting

 surface water over a land area to a river, lake or ocean (surface drainage), or